Skip To Main Content

 We aim to transcend mere tolerance of differences through creating and sustaining safe spaces for PDS students.

-Composed of representatives across all three divisions, a parent coordinator, health and wellness director and head of school, the Community Multicultural Development Team (CMDT) organizes and facilitates student programming rooted in anti-racism, cultural competency and social/emotional learning.
+Composed of representatives from all three divisions, the Community Multicultural Development Team (CMDT) Chair and the Director of Diversity, Equity, and Inclusion, CMDT organizes and facilitates student programming rooted in cultural competency and social/emotional learning.
 Additionally, the team consults with school leadership in hiring decisions, curriculum development and faculty/staff affinity groups.

-In classrooms, in clubs and affinity groups, in assemblies, through curriculum, and through other programming, CMDT works to support and sustain the growth and development of anti-bias, anti-racist pedagogy and practice for all constituents.
+In classrooms, in clubs and affinity groups, in assemblies, through curriculum, and through other programming, CMDT works to support and sustain the growth and development for all constituents.

 Upper school students during Diwali gathering